It’s exactly a week to go before our visitors arrive and our fourth bedroom is still a complete mess.

-It’s definitely one of the projects in our home that I’m most proud of achieving (replacing the garage roof is another) and I almost can’t believe it’s something we managed to achieve this ourselves.
-Now all we have to do is plaster the hallway, the bathroom, the dining room, the kitchen and eventually the loft.
+It’s definitely one of the projects in our home that I’m most proud of achieving (replacing the garage roof is another) and I almost can’t believe it’s something we managed to achieve ourselves.
+Now, all we have to do is plaster the hallway, the bathroom, the dining room, the kitchen and eventually the loft.
 I guess we have our work cut out!

 Now we’re just waiting for the plaster to dry so that we can get on with painting!

 What project are you most proud of completing?
-Have you ever tempted plastering?
+Have you ever been tempted plastering?
 Are there any DIY courses that you’d recommend?